How to compile the EJ2 SCSS theme using LibSassHost in JavaScript?

 Use Case Scenario

-If you want to change the theme's colors during runtime, you can do this by compiling SCSS on the server side, either in the application's Action method or in a separate WebAPI service.
+If you want to change the theme's colors during runtime, you can do this by

 Create ASP.NET Core Application

-You can create ASP.NET Core application with Syncfusion EJ2 components using the “Getting Started with ASP.NET Core MVC”.
+You can create an ASP.NET Core application with Syncfusion EJ2 components using the “Getting Started with ASP.NET Core MVC”.

 Installing LibSassHost